 The need for automation in distribution

 Order picking is hard work.
 Pickers walk long distances, often carrying heavy totes or pushing carts.
 Unsurprisingly, labor turnover is high, and recruitment and training are significant expenses.
-Just as unsurprising, however, is that new technology — particularly robotics — is offering some solutions.
+Just as unsurprising, however, is that new automation technology—particularly warehouse robotics—is offering some solutions.
 Distribution centers already use highly sophisticated equipment such as shuttle systems and automated racking, but many operators seem eager to adopt more robotic manufacturing technologies.
 Already challenged to ensure 24/7 performance, this could only place greater demands on an already stretched maintenance team.

 - Order picking automation: Currently, there is no robot that is able to enter storage locations, retrieve the items needed and place them in a tote.
 Automation companies get closer to solving the robotic bin-picking challenge every year, but this remains largely beyond the limits of robots in factories.
 Will full robotic bin picking ever happen?
 One day, yes, but for distribution, it’s not quite there yet.